 Introduction

 Aphids are major pests not only because they deprive plants of nutrient resources when feeding on phloem sap but also because they transmit many plant-pathogenic viruses.
-Indeed, most plant viruses rely on vectors for transmission to a new susceptible host (for example Dietzgen et al., 2016).
-As phloem-feeders, aphids play a preponderant role in plant virus transmission, because their particular feeding behavior allows direct delivery of virus particles into the cytoplasm of cells of the epidermis, mesophyll, vascular tissue and/or the phloem sap of a new host.
+Indeed, most plant viruses rely on vectors for transmission to a new susceptible host (Dietzgen et al., 2016).
+As phloem-feeders, aphids play a preponderant role in plant virus transmission, because their particular feeding behavior allows direct delivery of virus particles into the cytoplasm of cells in the epidermis, mesophyll, vascular tissue and/or the phloem sap of a new host.
 Their hypodermic needle-like mouthparts, the stylets, can penetrate cuticle and cell walls and enter into plant cells and sieve tubes without inflicting any major damage.
 More precisely, aphids alighting on a new plant will initiate probing phases (i.e. test the potential host for suitability) consisting of extracellular pathways and exploratory intracellular punctures into the epidermis and underlying tissues and, if accepted, plunge then their stylets into the sieve cells whose sap constitutes their principal food source (Tjallingii and Hogen Esch, 1993).
 During the probing and feeding phases, aphids secrete different saliva types that contain amongst other compounds effector molecules modulating interactions with the plant immune system and susceptibility (Rodriguez and Bos, 2013).

 Viral infection often modifies plant phenotypical traits such as leaf color, morphology, surface properties, composition and quantity of volatile organic compounds (VOCs) and metabolites (Matthews, 2014).
 This may impact vector behavior and performance, i.e. attract/deter vectors, modify their feeding behavior and incite/discourage colonization (reviewed by Fereres and Moreno, 2009).
 There is evidence that such virus-mediated modifications can facilitate virus transmission, a concept known as ‘pathogen manipulation’.
-The modifications depend on the virus mode of transmission (Mauck et al., 2012; Mauck et al., 2018).
+The modifications depend on the viruses’ modes of transmission (Mauck et al., 2012; Mauck et al., 2018).
 So-called non-persistent/non-circulative viruses have fast transmission kinetics and are acquired and inoculated, but also lost from the vectors, within seconds to minutes (Day and Irzykiewicz, 1954).
-The non-circulative viruses rely on other parameters for optimal transmission than so-called persistent/circulative viruses that have slow transmission kinetics (hours to days) as the virus is injected as a saliva component into a new host, following the passage of viral particles from the intestine to the salivary glands.
+The non-circulative viruses rely on other parameters for optimal transmission than so-called persistent/circulative viruses that have slow transmission kinetics (hours to days) as the virus is injected as a saliva component into a new host, following the passage of viral particles from the intestine to the salivary glands through the hemolymph.
 Consequently, vectors retain and transmit the circulative viruses for weeks or lifelong (reviewed by Gray and Banerjee, 1999).